Meet our Advisory Committee

-Jena is a Kinship Navigator Specialist for Kinship Connections of Wyoming (Natrona County).
-She has earned a B.S. in Human Development and Family Studies and has over seven years of social services and case management experience.
+Jena is the Program manager for Kinship Connections of Wyoming.
+She earned a B.S. in Human Development and Family Studies and has over eight years of social services and case management experience.
 Jena is passionate about supporting individuals, families, and the community.
-In her spare time you will find her enjoying the company of her husband, stepson, fur babies, family, and friends.
+In Jena’s spare time you will find her spending time with her husband, sons, fur babies, family, and friends.

 Rodney Oster graduated from the UW Masters of Social Work program in May of 2017.
 He graduated with his BSW in 2010 from UW and also received an Associates in Addictionology degree from Casper College.
 After graduating Rodney began a new journey and currently works for the Natrona County School District as a school counselor for Lincoln Elementary.
 Previously Rodney worked for Casper College in the GEAR UP program for two years.
 Rodney also completed an internship with Mercer House and was the Assistant Coordinator of the Youth Empowerment Council (YEC) for five years.
 Rodney has a great passion for working with the youth and enjoys making a difference in the lives of others.

 Rodney has a wife and three beautiful children.
 His oldest son Michael is attending Stanford University to obtain a degree in Engineering.
 He also has a daughter Zuri and son Ziah still living at home.
 His wife has a bachelor's degree in Elementary Education from UW and is a fitness instructor.
 Rodney enjoys running, fishing, working with his hands, playing music and spending as much time as he can with his wife and children.